 For a while the Bronx Democrats seemed to have it all planned out.
 Bronx Borough President Ruben Diaz Jr. would be elected mayor in 2021, and Assemblyman Marcos Crespo, who has loyally served as the Bronx Democratic Party leader, would waltz into the borough president’s office without much of a challenge.
-After all, this is a borough where political secession is usually orderly – just look at Bronx District Attorney Darcel Clark, who was essentially appointed to her position in 2015, or Diaz, who was handpicked as the BP by County in 2009.
+After all, this is a borough where political succession is usually orderly – just look at Bronx District Attorney Darcel Clark, who was essentially appointed to her position in 2015, or Diaz, who was handpicked as the BP by County in 2009.

 But that all changed in a few weeks.
 Diaz suspended his campaign for mayor in January, saying he would leave public life when he was term-limited out in 2021.
 Soon after, Crespo announced he’d be leaving government too, and not running for borough president.